smitdesai1010/GetYourVaccine/README.md

 git clone https://github.com/smitdesai1010/GetYourVaccine.git
 ```

-To run this project, you will need to add the following environment variables in a .env file located in the root directory of the project
+Add the following environment variables in a .env file located in the root directory of the project

 <pre>
     <span>MYSQL_USERNAME</span>